twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-ukkattha-and-candima-sayadaw/candima-pain-and-samadhi%zh.rst

 Do the body have pain and happiness?
 It does have afflictions.
 Pain and happiness is happening in the mind.
 When pain arising, don’t we say the lower part of the body is in pain?
 Is it right?
 No!
 It’s wrong.
 If with this pain, aches and numbness samādhi is destroyed and how can we attain Dhamma?
 Is there any torture to the khandha (body) in our method?
 (There are some refer to.
 Thae Inn system as rough.
 Sayadaw refers to them.)
 If you stay at home—are there no pains, and aches?
 This body will torture you until your death.
 Is it because of Thae Inn monks?
 Or the cause of khandha?
 You have always been quite concerned about this body! (i.e., not blame the body instead to Thae Inn system.)

-We ask yogis to sit for two hours, then they say Thaw Inn monk is rough.
+We ask yogis to sit for two hours, then they say Thae Inn monk is rough.
 When you sit—is there any beating with a stick?
 Pain arises by itself—is it because of me?
 If they give you anesthetic—are you still in pain?
 Pain arises in the mind, and if you accuse the body, will it be true?

 When the body disturbed or afflicted, if the mind suffers and keep it at the tip of the nostril.
 Does it stay where you keep it?
 (Other methods also in the same way) What is pulling it down and not letting it there?
 You have to think about it.
 In practicing Dhamma don’t do it blindly.
 Is it possible there is no cause to pull it down?
 You pull it up there (at the nostril), and the other pulls it down (at the pain).
 So there are two phenomena that arise here.
 In this way, the nature of the practice appears to us.